- 1. Investing Is Why People Are Rich

 3. Credit Cards Are a Godsend

-If you’d known me years ago, I would have been up to my ears in credit card debt.
-When I was 18 years old, and my first credit card offer came in the mail, I jumped for joy.
-I thought to myself, “free money!”
+I was up to my ears in credit card debt if you’d known me years ago.
+When I was 18 years old, and my first credit card offer came in the mail, I jumped for joy and thought to myself, “Free money!”

-I never took advantage of credit card points, and I found myself in a seemingly never-ending battle with credit card debt.
+I never took advantage of credit card points and found myself in a seemingly never-ending battle with credit card debt.

 I’ve since learned that credit cards are helpful if you use them correctly.
-Instead of racking up thousands in debt, I’ve paid them all off and only kept one that I use for every single purchase I make.
+Instead of racking up thousands in debt, I’ve paid them all off and only kept one I use for every purchase I make.

 3. Debt is The Devil

 As I mentioned, I was in a lot of debt: credit cards, mortgage, car payments, etc. I spent everything anyone would give me, and I was good at it.

-Unfortunately, that leads to a shit-ton of stress that piled on more stress from everyday life.
+Unfortunately, that leads to a shit-ton of stress piled on with more pressure from everyday life.
 This is a terrible way to live.

-Fortunately, I spent a full year focused on paying off that debt.
+Fortunately, I spent a whole year focused on paying off that debt.
 I’m still not finished because I still have a car and a mortgage, but my credit card debt is gone, and I can’t stress enough how good that feels.

 NOTE: I don’t have any student loans because college wasn’t for me, so I can’t imagine having that debt weighing you down.
-However, if I did, I would do everything in my power to pay it off as quick as possible.
-Perhaps a second job, even though I know that’s not what you want to hear.
+However, if I did, I would do everything in my power to pay it off as quickly as possible.
+Perhaps a second job, even though I know, that’s not what you want to hear.

 4. BANKS are the Devil

 I had a checking account when I was 15 years old.
-I have switched to over five different banks in my lifetime, and every one was a nightmare.
+I have switched to over five different banks in my lifetime, and each one was a nightmare.

 My first bank was fine, but they were small and very inconvenient.
 I had a relationship with my second bank for over ten years, but they treated me like garbage because I didn’t know how to manage my money.